nmwsharp/recipes/content/post/Whipped Cream.md

 ## Directions

-Combine all ingredient.
-Whip at high speed until peaks form, about 1-3 min.
+Combine all ingredients Whip at high speed until peaks form, about 1-3 min.

 Keeps for ~3 days in fridge.